arnabs542/interviewpractice/recursion/generate-binary-trees/unique-binary-search-trees.md

  2        1
 ```

 The results of `left = 0, right = 2` and `left = 2, right = 0` should be symmetric.
 Thus, we simply record all the work we've already done.
-The running time should be reduced to $$\small \mathcal O(n)$$, since each left and right subtree number should be calculated once.
+The running time should be reduced to $\small \mathcal O(n)$, since each left and right subtree number should be calculated once.

 ##### Bottom Up: